 It’s a new year and there are lots to look forward to in the world of decor and design.
 It’s time to take a look at some home decor trends for 2020!

-While I don’t follow trends religiously, (I typically go with what I think looks good and within my budget) I still think it’s good to know what’s popular and therefore high-in-demand — not so much for vanity reasons — but for the sake of supply.
-Trends encourage retailers to stock up on high-demand goods.
+While I don’t follow trends religiously, (I typically go with what I think looks good and within my budget) I still think it’s good to know what’s popular and therefore available.
+Trends encourage retailers to stock up on high-in-demand goods.
 And when those goods are items that you love and want more of, it can be a good thing!
-It means that they’re always available and you can capitalize on competitive pricing.
+It means that they’re always available.
+More importantly, you can capitalize on competitive pricing!

 So what’s trending in home decor for 2020?
 Take a look!